ewebtechsuk/aktonz2/README.md

 ## Aktonz lettings brochure

 Generate the print-ready landlord brochure locally so the binary PDF never has to be committed to the repository:

 ```
 python scripts/create_aktonz_lettings_brochure.py
 ```

-The script writes `docs/aktonz-lettings-brochure.pdf` (ignored by git).
+The script writes `docs/aktonz-lettings-brochure.pdf`, which is ignored by git so running the command never dirties your working tree.
 Attach the exported file to emails or upload it to sharing tools as required.
-Pass `--public` when you also need a copy for the Next.js site under `public/brochures/aktonz-lettings-brochure.pdf`:
+When you need to refresh the copy that ships with the Next.js site, pass `--public` to drop the brochure into `public/brochures` (those outputs are ignored as well):

 ```
 python scripts/create_aktonz_lettings_brochure.py --public
 ```

+Because neither output is version-controlled, remember to rerun the command before `npm run build` whenever you want the static export to include the latest brochure.

 During CI, the `Deploy Next.js site to Pages` workflow publishes the freshly rendered PDF twice: once within the static site export at